Table of contents

 - Teams, Google Meet, Slack, Skype.

-- company offers intuitive features such as blurring of the background, transcription of meetings, and quick accessibility to meetings.
+- Intuitive features such as blurring of the background, transcription of meetings, and quick accessibility to meetings.

-To craft a unique value proposition, you need to list down your customer’s problems and then devise a statement that draws them to your business.
+To quickly summarize, you need to list down your customer’s problems and then devise a statement that draws them to your business.

 This value proposition canvas template has six areas that will sync your business strategy with your brand strategy.
 This model will help you drill down the one-sentence value statement that will appeal to your customer’s strongest decision-making drivers.

-Let’s understand this better with a quick example of a property search and real estate firm.
+Let’s understand this with a quick example of a property search and real estate firm.

 Under customer profile: